ehanstad/Lost-in-Translation/sign-language-translator/README.md

 Contains the `index.hmtl`-file and the images the applicaion uses.

 ### src
+The source folder conatins the root file `index.js` and the root component file `App.js`.

 ### views
 In the views folder the pages is hold.
 It generally contains as little logic as possible.
 The applications has views for start page, profile page, translate page and error page and corresponing scss file.